GenomicsAotearoa/RNA-seq-workshop/Prep_Files/Intro_to_R.md

 ### R as a calculator
 - One of the most basic ways to use R is as a calculator.
-Take a minute tp play around with R to perform some calculations.
+Take a minute to play around with R to perform some calculations.

 ### Data structures
 - R has multiple data structures